kjsmith218cb/ChuckNorrisJokeBank/README.md

 4. A pair of Nun-'chucks'
 5. A bruised up bad guy

-Use appicon.io to create your images [Assumed knowledge of this site]
+**Use appicon.io to create your images [Assumed knowledge of this site]**

-Add the created images to your Assets.xcassets within your project
+6. Add the created images to your Assets.xcassets within your project

+### Set-up
 LaunchScreen.storyboard
 1. Add image Object and position to suit your design
 2. Set image in Attributes Inspector to 'Mission Statement'